microsoft/service-fabric/README.md

 sudo ./tools/builddocker.sh
 ```

-Currently, the build container is based off a base image that includes a few Service Fabric dependencies that have either not yet been open sourced, or must be included due to technical constraints (for example, some .NET files currently only build on Windows, but are required for a Linux build).
+Currently, the build container is based off a base image that includes a few Service Fabric dependencies that have either not yet been open sourced or must be included due to technical constraints (for example, some .NET files currently only build on Windows, but are required for a Linux build).

 This will pull all of the required packages, add Service Fabric internal dependencies, and apply patches.